 ALL you need to know about Spey & Neuter

-MALES; Pet parents are strongly advised to spay/neuter their puppies and kittens as early as possible for health reasons, behavior control and population control.
+MALES; Pet parents are strongly advised by veterinarians to neuter their puppies and kittens as early as possible for health reasons, behavior control and population control.
 Most responsible people living with pets believe neutering and spaying is important to reduce the risk of certain diseases or to avoid contributing to homeless animals due to free mating.

 But, how valid are these reasons for neutering and spaying our dogs?
 Are there health risks or benefits to waiting for our animals to age, not spaying/neutering at all, or alternative surgeries?

 With many retrospective studies to date, there is no clear evidence which indicates neutering male dogs, especially young male dogs, will prevent future health issues.

 In fact, the negative health issues far exceed the benefits.